inspiros/cy-root/README.md

 ## Supported algorithms

 **Note:**
-For more information about the listed algorithms, please check the function's docstring or use Google until I update the references.
+For more information about the listed algorithms, please check the functions' docstrings or use Google until I update the references.

 ### Scalar root: